zearp/Nucintosh/README.md

 \* Installers made with GibMacOS require a working internet connection.
 It downloads the full installer from Apple.
 The *createistallmedia* script makes an off-line installer.

+## Post install
+- Remove express card icon: Run ```sudo mount -uw / && killall Finder && sudo mv /System/Library/CoreServices/Menu\ Extras/ExpressCard.menu /System/Library/CoreServices/Menu\ Extras/ExpressCard.menu.bak && sudo touch /System/Library/CoreServices/Menu\ Extras/ExpressCard.menu```
+- Please re-enable SIP if you don't need it disabled; change ```csr-active-config``` to ```00000000``` reboot and reset nvram.
+I have it disabled to make testing and undervolting easier
+- Check power management options with ```pmset -g``` and tweak to your liking
+- Check if TRIM is enabled, If not run ```sudo trimforce enable``` to enable it
+- Disable ```NVMeFix.kext``` if you don't have an NVMe drive

+> Tip: Once everything works and you installed and configured all your stuff, create a bootable clone of your system with a trial version of *Carbon Copy Cloner* or *Superduper!*.
+Don't forget to copy your EFI folder to the clone's EFI partition.

+---

 ### Intel Bluetooth and wifi
 + Bluetooth works for HID devices such as mouse, keyboard and audio stuff.
   - Bluetooth may not always wake up after sleep in order to fix that you can grab a cheap dongle from [eBay](https://www.ebay.co.uk/itm/1PCS-Mini-USB-Bluetooth-V4-0-3Mbps-20M-Dongle-Dual-Mode-Wireless-Adapter-Device/324106977844) that works in macOS out of the box ~~and/or wait for the bugs te fixed~~.
 Mind you, both these routes will only support HID devices.
 Don't forget to disable the Intel bluetooth kexts in the config and also disable bluetooth in the BIOS.